Hymenaei: Performance

 The stage was set as an altar for a Roman wedding; behind the altar, between gold-painted statues of Hercules and Atlas, a great sphere was suspended from the ceiling on wire so fine it was invisible to the audience.
 The side of the sphere facing the viewers was painted as a globe of the Earth, in blue and silver.
 Hymen, the Roman god of marriage, was represented by a figure in saffron robes, with yellow hose and a circlet of roses and marjoram on his head; he was accompanied by a white-clad bride and groom.
 The sphere rotated, revealing a hollow lower half occupied by eight men.
 The sphere descended, and the eight men, armed with swords, surrounded the wedding couple.
 But Reason, dressed in a blue gown spangled with stars and mathematic symbols and carrying a lamp, emerged from the top half of the sphere to intervene and halt the disruption.
 A cloud-painted curtain above this scene was raised to reveal Juno seated on a golden throne, flanked by peacocks and by comets and meteors.
 Eight female masquers descended from the heavens to join the eight males.

 The male masquers, costumed in "carnation cloth of silver, with variously colored mantles," represented the "Humours and Affections;" the female dancers, "in white cloth of silver, with carnation and blue undergarments," represented the "Powers of Juno."
 The eight couples, the men with their swords sheathed, then danced again for the obvious symbolism.
 The dancers at one point formed the initials of the bride and groom.

 A dancer dressed in white represented Frances Howard, accompanied by two pages carrying a distaff and spindle.
-This symbolism evoked virtuous marraige and pastoral simplicity.
+This symbolism evoked virtuous marriage and pastoral simplicity.
 The writer of court news letters John Pory understood that the masque made an allusion to the Union of the Kingdoms of Scotland and England.
 The masque has been described, somewhat romantically, as a work of "fragile, transient loveliness," featuring "noble dancers in their crimson satin and white, with herons' feathers waving and jewels flashing, as they made their graceful movements in the torchlight."

+Cast

 Three surviving portraits of women in masque costume by John de Critz may depict those who performed as Powers of Juno.
 These courtiers were; Lucy Russell, Countess of Bedford, Susan Vere, Countess of Montgomery, Elizabeth Sidney, Countess of Rutland, Lady Knollys, Lady Berkeley, Dorothy Hastings, Blanche Somerset, and Cecily Sackville.
 The Countess of Rutland bought some items of her costume including a coronet and ruff, and gave £80 to Anne of Denmark's usher Zachary Bethell towards the costs of staging the masque.

+Eight male performers represented the four Humours and four Affections.
+They were Lord Willoughby, Lord Walden, James Hay, the Earl of Montgomery, Thomas Howard, Thomas Somerset, the Earl of Arundel, and John Ashley or John Astley.